giocolella/is-bookbearer-22-23/README.md

 3.  **Firebase Configuration (Crucial):**
     *Note: The app requires a connection to a Firebase project to function.*
     - Create a new project on the [Firebase Console](https://console.firebase.google.com/).
-    - Add an Android app to the project using the package name (e.g., `com.example.bookbearer`).
+    - Add an Android app to the project using the package name (like `com.example.bookbearer`).
     - Download the `google-services.json` file.
     - **Move the `google-services.json` file into the `app/` folder of your project.**
     - Enable **Authentication** (Email/Password), **Firestore Database**, and **Storage** in the console.